KC098/KCHugo/content/posts/Planetario.md

 Teach people about the wonders of space in a fun, inmersive and educational way.
 # Role
 ---
-I was the lead developer of the proyect managing multiple areas, handling the lightning and export builds.
+I was the lead developer of the proyect managing multiple areas, making sure models were properly made for the platform and handling the lightning and export builds.

 ## Software Used:
-- Unity 2022.3
+- Unity 2021.3
 - Blender 3
 - Substance Painter
 - Material Maker